 3) We don’t blame individuals for the climate and ecological crisis we find ourselves in.
 We are all part of a system that needs an urgent makeover.
 Finger-pointing won’t drive this makeover, collective action might!

-This blog talks to all those people that want to finally do something about the environment and are struggling to approach this massive task.
+This blog talks to all those people that, like us, want to finally do something against ecosystem breakdown but are struggling to approach this massive task.